Lowerhouses

 Lowerhouses is a residential district in the town of Huddersfield, Kirklees, West Yorkshire, England.

 Lowerhouses is a residential district situated in a wooded hillside, adjacent to Hall Bower, between Newsome and Almondbury, approximately 1 mi of Huddersfield town centre.
 It comprises multiple social housing estates, with a mixture of private housing throughout.

-It has a primary school, two local shops and a take-away.
+It has a primary school, local corner shop, church and a take-away.